Enrolment 2025

 Home Office documents or non-EU passport showing valid residency or dependency.

 BRP’s or Visa’s (must be valid for minimum of 12 months).
 All new BRP’s expired on 31 December 2024.
 If you have permission to stay in the UK longer, you must get access to your eVisa online to prove your immigration status.
-Here is the link: https://www.gov.uk/get-access-evisa.
-To help you register online, use our eVisa application guide. -
+Here is the link: https://www.gov.uk/get-access-evisa. -

 What is Proof of Qualifications?